Last Updated on by Catherine Tobsing

 Sorry, you are dealing with aggression.
 Cockatoos are a very emotional species and oh so strong.

-Many years ago, after owning 2 Mollucan cockatoos that I felt were more than I was able to handle at that time.
-I found them better homes before they suffered due to my inexperience with such large birds.
+Many, many years ago, after having 2 Mollucan cockatoos.
+I felt they were more than I was able to handle at that time.
+I quickly found them better homes before they suffered due to my inexperience with such large intelligent birds.

-Now they were very different.
+They were very different.
 One was quiet and cage bound and the other was the opposite.
 One tame, one not.
 One talked the other didn’t.
-Regardless.
+No matter.
 They were out of my abilities and before they were with me too long, they were placed where they could flourish.

 It may be hormones.
 These larger birds live a lot longer than smaller birds and they also are capable of hormonal behaviors through their long lives.